Table of Contents[Hide][Show]

-New York City is perfect for a family vacation.
-There are iconic sights, museums, zoos and botanic gardens throughout the five boroughs.
-There are even lots of fun free things to do in NYC with kids.
-Although public transportation can take you around, you might prefer to drive.
-If you’re planning on driving in NYC, there are special considerations.
+New York City is ideal for a family vacation in so many ways that you might not mind the nightmare of driving.
+From the Statue of Liberty to Broadway shows, to the museums, zoos and botanic gardens throughout the five boroughs, there is much to explore.
+Don’t forget all the fun free things to do in NYC with kids.
+Public transportation can take you almost anywhere, but if you prefer to drive, there are special considerations.

-One of the most important things to now about is a special law.
-Never make a right turn on red.
+One of the most important things to know about is a special law.
+Don’t make a right turn on red.
 It’s illegal in New York City.
-It may be legal in your hometown, but don’t try it here.

 Also, if you have a green light, but you can’t clear the intersection because of traffic, don’t “block the box.”
 You can get a ticket for impeding the flow of traffic.
 And drivers of cars that you’ve blocked will be honking and cursing at you.
 This can be very intimidating for you and your family.